AuroraToolkit/AuroraToolkit/README.md

-# AuroraCore
+# AuroraToolkit

-AuroraCore is the foundational library within the **AuroraToolkit**—a suite of tools designed to simplify the integration of AI capabilities into your projects.
+**AuroraToolkit** is a suite of tools designed to simplify the integration of AI capabilities into your projects.
 This package offers robust support for AI-driven workflows, including task orchestration, workflow management, on-device ML services, and seamless integration with large language models (LLMs) like Anthropic Claude, Google Gemini, OpenAI ChatGPT, and open-source Ollama models.
 Its modular architecture empowers developers to customize, extend, and integrate with external services effortlessly.

-The AuroraToolkit core package is organized into several modules to enhance flexibility and maintainability:
+The AuroraToolkit main package is organized into several modules to enhance flexibility and maintainability:

 - **AuroraCore**: The foundational library for workflow orchestration, utilities, and declarative task management.
 - **AuroraLLM**: A dedicated package for integrating large language models (LLMs) such as Anthropic, Google, OpenAI, and Ollama.